fedora-java/javapackages-bootstrap/README.md

 command: `./downstream.sh prep`.
 This command will create downstream directory with patched upstream sources that are ready to be built.

 Modules are built by executing `./mbi.sh build` command.
+It requires the environment variable `JAVA_HOME` to be set and pointed to JDK installation which will be used (e. g. `/usr/lib/jvm/java-11`).
+The minimal required version of JDK is 11.

-That command accepts a few options:
+The `build` command accepts a few options:

 * `-incremental` or `-i` to skip building modules that have already been built,